Document Bank of Virginia

 Context

-Virginia's poll taxes remained in effect until the 1960s and ended, in part, due to the efforts of Evelyn Thomas Butts a 41 year old Black community activist, mother of three and grandmother who was married to a disabled veteran and worked as a seamstress.
-In November 1963, Evelyn Thomas Butts and her attorney Joseph A. Jordan Jr. filed the first suit in a federal court seeking to have the poll tax declared unconstitutional.
+The final elimination of Virginia's poll taxes was in part due to the efforts of Evelyn Thomas Butts, a 41-year-old Black community activist.
+The mother of three and grandmother was married to a disabled veteran and worked as a seamstress to support her family.
+In November 1963, Evelyn T. Butts and her attorney Joseph A. Jordan Jr. filed the first suit in a federal court seeking to have the state poll tax declared unconstitutional.
 She argued that the poll tax put an unfair financial burden on citizens in the exercise of their constitutional rights of citizenship, which violated the Fourteenth Amendment's Equal Protection Clause.
-In March 1964, Annie E. Harper and a group of people from Fairfax County filed another federal suit against the poll tax.
+In March 1964, Annie E. Harper and a group of people from Fairfax County filed a similar federal suit against the poll tax.
 The two cases were later combined.
 On March 24, 1966, the United States Supreme Court ruled in the combined cases called Harper v.
 Virginia State Board of Elections that the use of a poll tax in all elections was a violation of the U.S. Constitution.
-The decision ended the use of the poll tax in Virginia and a provision of the Virginia Constitution was added 1971 which explicitly prohibits requiring payment of a poll tax as a prerequisite to be able to vote.
+The decision ended the use of the poll tax in Virginia.
+A provision in Virginia constitution adopted in 1971 explicitly prohibits requiring payment of a poll tax as a prerequisite to be able to vote.

 Standards